RushikeshGedam/Analyzing_Credit_Card_Spending_Habits_in_India_UsingSQL/README.md

 # Analyzing_Credit_Card_Spending_Habits_in_India_UsingSQL

 Description:
-This project focuses on analyzing credit card spending habits in India using SQL queries.
+This project focuses on analyzing credit card spending habits in India using SQL queries to analyze credit card spending habits in India.
-The queries provided below offer insights into various aspects of credit card spending patterns, helping to understand consumer behavior and identify trends in different cities, card types, and expense categories.
+By utilizing advanced SQL features such as window functions, Common Table Expressions (CTEs), and subqueries, it offers in-depth insights into various aspects of spending behavior.
+From city-wise trends to card types and expense categories, the queries provide comprehensive insights, enabling a detailed understanding of consumer behavior and emerging trends.

 Queries Solved: